Import SSL Certificates

 2. Follow the prompts to complete setup.

-Use the same certificate authority to sign all server certificates for servers and proxies.
+Use the same certificate authority (CA) to sign all server certificates for servers and proxies.
 Certificates signed with different CAs do not match.

 3. Replace Certificates